 In this post, we will find out how well does the ASUSTOR AS-606T 6 bay NAS perform.
-Some network performance testing involving copying of large files to and fro the AS-606T will be conducted to determine its read and write speed for CIDS (Windows File Service).
+Some network performance testing involving copying of large files to and fro the AS-606T will be conducted to determine its read and write speed for CIFS (Windows File Service).

 The equipments involved